roualdes/314/docs/content/duniform/introduction.md

 Using a fair die as an example of a random variable, we introduce a particular, but not the only, notion of probability.
-While it's easy to get lost in the new notation and naturalness of this interpretation of probability, don't lose site of the world's most interesting processes.
+While it's easy to get lost in the new notation and naturalness of this interpretation of probability, don't lose sight of the world's most interesting processes.
 Random variables are not always repeatable in an *operational* manner, and thus it's not always obvious how probability is meant to be understood in tese contexts.